-At my work I'm an agile team and we do pair programming.
+At my work I'm on an agile team and we do pair programming.
 Here are some git commands I find useful and use almost every day.

 I wanted to change my default SSH port to something else.
 Here are the commands I used.

 I wrote a console version of Blackjack in Crystal:

 I wrote a web version of Reverse (Othello) in ReactJS using Typescript:

 I wrote a web version of Blackjack in ReactJS/Typescript:

 I wrote a console version of Blackjack in Python 3: